TPI Gardens

 This garden serves two purposes: to support insects and to grow seedlings for our annual native plant sale.
 Each year, we harvest seeds from our demonstration gardens, germinate them in the Tufts greenhouse, and take care of them until they’re big enough for your garden.

-In winter, we stratify seeds outside on bare soil.
+Before germination can occur, we stratify seeds outside on bare soil over the course of the winter.
 Stratifying seeds in cold temperatures breaks down chemicals within seeds that inhibit premature germination.
 Most native New England plants need some form of winter in order to germinate in spring.
+Once germinated, the seedlings are transplanted into pots to give them space to grow large enough to be planted in gardens.

 Tisch Library Green Roof